Tally Analytics

 Effort: Entirely manual, every single time

-4. Open browser, view dashboard — data is current
+4. Open browser on any device, view dashboard — data is current

 Time per cycle: Zero (after initial setup)